bureau14/open_lib/README.md

 Usage
 -----

 Compose is header-only.
-The boost [MPL](http://www.boost.org/doc/libs/1_52_0/libs/mpl/doc/index.html), [Fusion](http://www.boost.org/doc/libs/1_52_0/libs/fusion/doc/html/) and [Preprocessor](http://www.boost.org/doc/libs/1_52_0/libs/preprocessor/doc/index.html) libraries are also required, these libraries being header-only as well Compose does not impose any new linking dependencies.
+The boost [MPL](http://www.boost.org/doc/libs/1_52_0/libs/mpl/doc/index.html), [Fusion](http://www.boost.org/doc/libs/1_52_0/libs/fusion/doc/html/), [Preprocessor](http://www.boost.org/doc/libs/1_52_0/libs/preprocessor/doc/index.html) and [Utility](http://www.boost.org/doc/libs/1_52_0/libs/utility/utility.htm) libraries are also required.
+These libraries being header-only, Compose does not impose any new linking dependencies.

 Compose builds a composed functor out of the provided parameters.
 One can indifferently mix pointer to functions and functors.
 Thanks to its full rvalue reference support, it is possible to use non copyable functors provided that they offer move semantics.